SHTOOLS/pyshtools is extremely versatile:

 The Python components of SHTOOLS can be installed using the Python package manager

 pip.
-Binaries are pre-built for linux and macOS architectures, and you need only to execute the following command in a unix terminal:
+Binaries are pre-built for linux and macOS architectures, and you need only to execute one of the following commands in a unix terminal:

-To install the Fortran 95 components for use in your Fortran programs, execute the following command in the SHTOOLS directory
+To install the Fortran 95 components for use in your Fortran programs, execute one or both of the following commands in the SHTOOLS directory

-or alternatively install using the brew package manager (macOS)
+or alternatively install using the macOS package manager brew

 brew tap shtools/shtools brew install shtools